oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 DigitalOcean load balancers support two main configurations for encrypted web traffic:

-- SSL termination: decrypts SSL requests at the load balancer and sends them unencrypted to the backend at the Droplets' private IP address.
+- **SSL termination:** decrypts SSL requests at the load balancer and sends them unencrypted to the backend at the Droplets' private IP address.
 The slower and CPU-intensive work of decryption is performed at the load balancer, and certificate management is simplified.
 The traffic between the load balancer and the backend is secured by routing over the VPC network, but data is readable inside the private network.
-- SSL passthrough: sends the encrypted SSL requests directly to the backend at the Droplets' private IP address, traffic between the load balancer and the backend is secured.
+- **SSL passthrough:** sends the encrypted SSL requests directly to the backend at the Droplets' private IP address, traffic between the load balancer and the backend is secured.
 Every backend server must have the certificate, and client information contained in `X-forwarded-*` headers might be lost.

 Taking advantage of the simplified certificate management, SSL termination will be configured in the following steps through the DigitalOcean control panel.

-Login to your DigitalOcean account, and in the left menu choose **Kubernetes**.
+Log in to your DigitalOcean account, and in the left menu choose **Kubernetes**.
 Then choose your cluster, and on the cluster page, choose **Resources**.
 In the _LOAD BALANCERS_ list, choose the single load balancer that must have been created.
 On the load balancer page, choose the **Settings** tab.
 Click **Edit** in the _Forwarding Rules_.
 Add a forwarding rule for HTTPS in port 443, and in the certificate drop-down, choose **New certificate**.

 {% img blog/jhipster-digital-ocean/do-new-certificate.png alt:"DigitalOcean new certificate form" width:"500" %}{: .center-image }